-During the last decade, the expertise of these specialists has made UF Health Center for Movement Disorders and Neurorestoration an international destination for patient care, research and teaching in the field of movement disorders.
+During the last decade, the expertise of these specialists has made the UF Health Center for Movement Disorders and Neurorestoration Program at the Fixel Center for Neurological Diseases an international destination for patient care, research and teaching in the field of movement disorders.
 The Center is home to four nationally recognized Centers of Excellence, including the National Parkinson Foundation Center of Excellence, Tyler’s Hope Center for a Dystonia Cure, Bachmann-Strauss Dystonia and Parkinson’s Disease Center of Excellence, and the National Tourette Syndrome Association Center of Excellence.
-The NIH- designated headquarters of the nationwide Clinical Research Consortium for Spinocerebellar Ataxias is also based at the Center.
+The NIH-designated headquarters of the nationwide Clinical Research Consortium for Spinocerebellar Ataxias is also based at the Center.

 The patients we treat

-Patients come to UF Health Center for Movement Disorders and Neurorestoration from every corner of the globe and they are referred by physicians who recognize that movement disorders are more than neurological problems and that the challenges they present are more than medical.
-At the Center, we care for all aspects of the patient’s disease through the use of coordinated interdisciplinary care, including:
+Patients come to the Movement Disorders and Neurorestoration Program from every corner of the globe and they are referred by physicians who recognize that movement disorders are more than neurological problems and that the challenges they present are more than medical.
+We care for all aspects of the patient’s disease through the use of coordinated interdisciplinary care, including:

 - Parkinson’s Disease